 Thank you for bringing the subject up.
 Your further thoughts on this are most welcome.

-For further thoughs on this I publish the following insightsful comment from a friend at the Hong Kong University.
+For further thoughts on this I publish the following insightful comment from a friend at the Hong Kong University.

 Dear Mr Nilsson,

 The ivory tone you mentioned inside the piece, when held up against the light, might be the sign of early Dehua wares - Ming or earlier.
 It is a light "pink" colour of the paste, under the clear glaze.

 From early Qing onwards the pink paste disappears and becomes a silvery white, snow white and more glossy on the whole.